Korth-Spirit/World-Attributer/README.md

 # World Attributer

-This is an example program that users the Spirit of Korth's Software Development Wrapper for Active Worlds to interact with the [Active Worlds](https://www.activeworlds.com).
+This is an example program that uses the Spirit of Korth's Software Development Wrapper for Active Worlds to interact with the [Active Worlds](https://www.activeworlds.com).
 This project or its contributors are not affiliated with Active Worlds.
 This program was written to showcase the ease of getting world attributes using a bot and text inside of Active Worlds.
 The Active Worlds SDK is provided in aw64.dll.
 By using the active worlds SDK, you are agreeing to the terms of the [Active Worlds SDK License Agreement](https://www.activeworlds.com/sdk/download.htm).

 # Usage